 Acquiring vocabulary is an important milestone, especially in the toddler and preschool years.
 Recognizing and understanding the meaning of words has a huge impact on early reading skills.

-When a child has heard a word before, she finds it easier to decode it on the written page.
-A strong vocabulary helps her decipher unfamiliar words by using context clues from the words she already recognizes.
+When your child has heard a word before, he finds it easier to decode it on the written page.
+A strong vocabulary helps him decipher unfamiliar words by using context clues from the words he already recognizes.

-Reading introduces new words into your child’s life, especially for things you might not have to opportunity to discuss in everyday life.
-Think of farm animals you don’t always see everyday.
+Reading introduces new words into his life, especially for things you might not have to opportunity to discuss in everyday life.
+Think of farm animals you don’t always see on a regular basis, or different parts of the world you may never visit.

-A regular reading habit, with a wide variety of books, will consistently help to build your child’s vocabulary.
+A regular reading habit, with a wide variety of books, will build his vocabulary.
+As Nina says in her book, Letters and Numbers:

 4. Social and emotional skills

-Reading about difficult situations happening to the characters is a safe way for kids to identify and process their emotions.
-They can understand complex relationships between friends and family members.
+Reading about difficult situations happening to the characters is a safe way for her to identify and process her emotions.
+She can understand complex relationships and life changes if she reads them in books as well.

 5. Reduce anxiety

-For every new milestone your child is about to meet in her life, you can likely find an appropriate children’s book ready to help her prepare.
-These “first time” themed books can be invaluable in helping her get acquainted with a new situation.
+For every new milestone your child is about to meet in his life, you can likely find an appropriate children’s book ready to help him prepare.
+These “first time” themed books can be invaluable in helping him get acquainted with a new situation.

-Reading a book about going to school, losing a pet, or going on vacation can help your child feel less anxious and better prepared for new experiences.
+Reading a book about going to school, losing a pet, or going on vacation can help him feel less anxious and better prepared for new experiences.

 You can even make your own book about significant life events.
 To prepare my daughter for preschool, I made her a little photo book about what to expect.